Budget 2020: Auckland light rail 'on pause', cash for Cook Strait ferries

 • Auckland light rail: PM says NZTA messed up and caused delays

+"I think it's a monumental failure to honour their commitments made in 2017.
+Like Kiwibuild, it will represent the failure to deliver on major infrastructure promises."

-While Labour and the Green support the scheme, New Zealand First are more skeptical, with Shane Jones previously pouring cold water on the idea.
+While Labour and the Greens support the scheme, New Zealand First is more sceptical, with Shane Jones previously pouring cold water on the idea.

-NZ First are supporters of heavy rail, however.
+NZ First supports heavy rail, however.

 Today, State Owned Enterprises Minister Winston Peters made the KiwiRail announcement.